forestDean/06-code-quiz/README.md

 JavaScript code has been used to create an interactive multiple-choice Quiz.
 The player must compete against the clock to get the fastest time with the fewest errors.
-A wrong answer will cost them 10seconds...!
+A wrong answer will cost them 10 seconds...!

 ![codequiz](./images/codeQuiz.gif)